SolomonKalu/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Project 8.
 A program that prints all the numbers of base 16 in lowercase, followed by a new line.

 Project 9.
 A program that prints all possible combinations of single-digit numbers.

+Project 10.
+A program that prints all possible different combinations of two digits.

+Project 11.
+A program that prints all possible different combinations of three digits.

+Project 12.
+A program that prints all possible combinations of two two-digit numbers.